Taytay/1password_utils/readme.md

 1Password used to have a tool to help you find and remove duplicates, but they removed it.
 This is a simple script that uses the 1Password CLI to find and archive duplicates.

+UPDATE: They've added a dupe finder to the Watchtower in the latest beta, hopefully rendering this obsolete: https://1password.community/discussion/comment/697252/#Comment_697252

 # Getting started:

 0. Clone this repo